Carbon Fiber Bikes Made By Hand

 05. Sanding & Paint

 The completed frame is handed to the Ethic Paint Works staff to be painted.
 Two layers of clear coat are applied, followed by hand-sanding.
 After the initial clear coat layers, the paint scheme is applied, with additional fine sanding between each layer of color.
 A final coat of clear over the color properly spotlights the attention to detail and complexity of each color way.
 Many companies hide their carbon fiber, using matte black paints to hide any deficiencies.
 Alchemy prefers to showcase the carbon’s natural fibers, as the carbon itself is a fundamental component of the craftsmanship inherent within each.
 As such, it should (and does) bear close scrutiny.

-Phil Harwood putting the final touches on a frame.
+Putting the final touches on a frame.